testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ### Task 1: Create a service principal for OAuth access to the ADLS Gen2 filesystem

-Mounting an ADLS Gen2 filesystem using Databricks requires that you use OAuth 2.0 for authentication.
+As an added layer of security when accessing an ADLS Gen2 filesystem using Databricks you can use OAuth 2.0 for authentication.
 In this task, you will create an identity in Azure Active Directory (Azure AD) known as a service principal to facilitate the use of OAuth authentication.

 > **IMPORTANT**: You must have permissions within your Azure subscription to create an App registration and service principal within Azure Active Directory to complete this task.